 In the Laurentians…

-Breathtaking scenery, beaver tails in the evening after a day’s skiing, a trip to the spa and you’ve forgotten all about the little annoyances of the city in winter.
+Breathtaking scenery, beaver tails in the evening after a hike in the trees on the slopes, a trip to the spa and you’ve forgotten all about the little annoyances of the city in winter.

 In Ontario…